kdadabhoy/to-9km-and-beyond/README.md

 __The main() program, this program, is currently set up to:__
 1. __Run an optimizer* for the wing span__
     - __Produces "Span_OptimizerData.csv" in the folder the same folder the solution is in__
-    - Code is also implemented to print the ranked wing spans and their corresponding climb timess to the command window
+    - Code is also implemented to print the ranked wing spans and their corresponding climb times to the command window
 2. __Run an optimizer* for the wing sweep angle__
     - __ONLY FOR THE BEST WING SPAN, from the wing span optimizer__
     - __Produces "SweepAngle_OptimizerData.csv" in the folder the same folder the solution is in__